TureganoJose/ARCproject/README.md

 Notes:
 - The code has been developed in different platforms, mostly Ubuntu, Raspbian and Windows 10.
 Apologies if folders don't work well.
+- Grass dried in summer and made it difficult for the neural network to recognise the path correctly so the driving was a bit more jerky.
 - The tutorials in qengineering.eu are very useful (ie: https://qengineering.eu/install-tensorflow-2-lite-on-raspberry-pi-4.html, although I figuered out how to soft link flatbuffers by myself)
 - Raspberry pi 4 can run up to 4 times slower when hot.
 It gets very hot when there is a USB connected.
 - Tempted to overclock the raspberry pi but I'm using a powerbank for mobiles to supply the 5V needed.
+- I'm buying a Lidar.
+This project has been good fun.

 PS3 controller instructions (for Raspberry pi 4):